-- 32.(1) A derivatives dealer must do the following: - (a) designate an individual as a senior derivatives manager for each derivatives business unit;
+32. (1)A derivatives dealer must do the following:

-- (b) identify to the regulator or, in Québec, the securities regulatory authority, upon request, each individual designated as the senior derivatives manager in respect of each derivatives business unit. - (2) A senior derivatives manager must do the following: - (a) supervise the derivatives-related activities conducted in the derivatives business unit directed towards ensuring compliance by the derivatives business unit, and each individual employed in the derivatives business unit, with this Instrument, applicable securities legislation, including for greater certainty, ensuring the policies and procedures required under section 31[Policies and procedures] are applied; - (b) respond by addressing, in a timely manner, any material non-compliance by an individual employed in the derivatives business unit with this Instrument, applicable securities legislation, or the policies and procedures required under section 31 [Policies and procedures], including reporting to the chief compliance officer. - (3) At least once every calendar year, the senior derivatives manager in respect of each derivatives business unit must, - (a) prepare a report containing the following, as applicable: - (i) a description of - (A) each incident of material non-compliance with this Instrument, securities legislation relating to trading in derivatives or the policies and procedures required under section 31 [Policies and procedures] by the derivatives business unit or an individual in the derivatives business unit, and - (B) the steps taken to respond to each incidence of material non-compliance; - (ii) a statement to the effect that the derivatives business unit is in material compliance with this Instrument, securities legislation relating to trading and advising in derivatives and the policies and procedures required under section 31 [Policies and procedures]; and - (b) submit the report referred to in paragraph (a) to the board of directors of the derivatives firm. - (4) The obligation of the senior derivatives manager under paragraph (3)(b) may be fulfilled by the derivatives firm's chief compliance officer.
+- (a) designate an individual as a senior derivatives manager for each derivatives business unit; - (b) identify to the regulator or, in Québec, the securities regulatory authority, upon request, each individual designated as the senior derivatives manager in respect of each derivatives business unit. - (2) A senior derivatives manager must do the following: - (a) supervise the derivatives-related activities conducted in the derivatives business unit directed towards ensuring compliance by the derivatives business unit, and each individual employed in the derivatives business unit, with this Instrument, applicable securities legislation, including for greater certainty, ensuring the policies and procedures required under section 31[Policies and procedures] are applied; - (b) except in British Columbia, respond by addressing, in a timely manner, any material non-compliance by an individual employed in the derivatives business unit with this Instrument, applicable securities legislation, or the policies and procedures required under section 31 [Policies and procedures], including reporting to the chief compliance officer; - (c) in British Columbia, address, in a timely manner, any non-compliance with securities legislation or the policies and procedures required under section 31 by an individual employed in the derivatives business unit, including reporting the non-compliance to the chief compliance officer, if the non-compliance - (i) creates or created, in the opinion of a reasonable person, a risk of material harm to a derivatives party, - (ii) creates or created, in the opinion of a reasonable person, a risk of material harm to capital markets, or

+- (iii) is part of a pattern of non-compliance. - (3) At least once every calendar year, the senior derivatives manager in respect of each derivatives business unit must, - (a) except in British Columbia, prepare a report containing the following, as applicable: - (i) a description of - (A) each incident of material non-compliance with this Instrument, securities legislation relating to trading in derivatives or the policies and procedures required under section 31 [Policies and procedures] by the derivatives business unit or an individual in the derivatives business unit, and - (B) the steps taken to respond to each incidence of material non-compliance; - (ii) a statement to the effect that the derivatives business unit is in material compliance with this Instrument, securities legislation relating to trading and advising in derivatives and the policies and procedures required under section 31[Policies and procedures]. - (a.1) in British Columbia, prepare a report referred to in subsection (5), and - (b) submit the report referred to in paragraph (a) or (a.1) to the board of directors of the derivatives firm. - (4) The obligation of the senior derivatives manager under paragraph (3) (b) may be fulfilled by the derivatives firm's chief compliance officer. - (5) For the purpose of paragraph 3 (a.1), the report must include the following, as applicable: - (a) a description of each contravention of this Instrument or securities legislation relating to trading in derivatives, or failure to follow the policies or procedures required under section 31, by the derivatives business unit or an individual employed in the derivatives business unit, that - (i) creates or created, in the opinion of a reasonable person, a risk of material harm to a derivatives party, - (ii) creates or created, in the opinion of a reasonable person, a risk of material harm to capital markets, or - (iii) is part of a pattern of non-compliance,